mscaimh/eportfolio/msc_ai/numerical_analysis/Unit 4 Lecturecast - Probabilities.md

 ### Binomial
 * Fixed number of events, e.g. yes or no, 'success' and 'failure'.
 * Events are independent.
-* Events can be repeated using identical conditions.
+* Events are repeated using identical conditions (because they are independent, the outcome of one event does not help predict the outcome of the other event).

 $P(x) = \frac{N!}{x!(N - x)!} \pi^x (1 - \pi)^{N-x}$